Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 You can also prove that, in order to show that a function $f:X\rightarrow Y$ is continuous, it suffices to prove it in relation to a basis $\mathcal{B}$ of $Y$: i.e., that $\inv{f}(B)$ is open in $X$ for all $B\in\mathcal{B}.$ This is particularly useful for metric spaces, with $\mathcal{B}$ being the open balls of $Y.$

-The cardinality of a basis can be very important.
-Take $\ro$ (with the Euclidean distance) as an example.
-Inside the basis of open sets-- i.e., intervals $(a,b)$--, we can choose a smaller class of sets that is also a basis: those intervals $(a,b)$ with $a,b$ rational numbers.
-That is because every real number can be approximated by rationals.
-Having a countable basis can avoid many technical inconveniences, and means that all open sets can be approximated by a sequence of these countable base open sets.
-Spaces without this property can sometimes be "too large", "too infinite" to be tractable in certain ocasions.
-Here's how mathematicians call this property and its proper definition:

-**Definition**: a topological space $X$ is **second-countable** if it has a countable basis.

 ## Closed sets